dakn2005/ASAL-Households-Classification-for-Social-Protection/Readme.md

 We'll be using data from HSNP (Kenya), building a classification model and operationalizing it using learnings from [MLOPs Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp/tree/main)

+The [reference notebook](./ANN%20HH%20Scorer.ipynb) in this repo can be used for visibility into the working code.
+We can also setup the various tools as described in the [reproducability](#reproducability) and [workflow](#workflow) sections

 ### Problem Statement
 Create a production-ready classification model for easy household targeting using MLOPs methodologies

 ## Objective
 Use Machine Learning Operations (MLOPs) methodologies to operationalize household classification model.

+The model classifies data into 4 classes representing economic tiers i.e. better off, middle, poor, very poor

 Some interesting insights will be:
 1. Feature engineering and analysis
 2. Accuracy metrics from model building using MlFlow (during training)
-3. model metrics from evidently
+3. model metrics using various visibility libbraries i.e. lime explainability

 ### Data Sources
-The annymized data can be requested via the [hsnp website](https://www.hsnp.or.ke) > data-form page
+The anonymized data can be requested via the [hsnp website](https://www.hsnp.or.ke) -> data-form page

 Data used in this project is accessible from github via [this link](https://raw.githubusercontent.com/dakn2005/ASAL-Households-Classification-for-Social-Protection/refs/heads/main/data/output-refined-ann.csv?raw=True)
 #### Data (Schema)